Welcome to today's edition of the Rush 24-7 podcast.

 He can look at sales figures.

-The number of Nissan Leafs sold 67.
+The number of Nissan Leafs sold, 67.

-His uh his dream is a million.
+His dream is a million.

 And he's only going to be able to do that by subsidizing the sale.